KAronoff/fun-with-giphy/README.md

 To change the results number on an existing button (either one of the original 3 or a new one added later), enter a number in the *number of results* field, then press the topic.
 For example, to change Kim Possible from *Kim Possible - 10* to *Kim Possible -20*, insert the number *20* in the field, and then press *Kim Possible*.
 The number attached to the button will change and it will remember the last number of search results.
 This prevents needing to create multiple buttons with the same search criteria.

+There is a loading text that appears while loading the page.

+There is also mobile compatability.

 ##Future Updates
 Future updates would include the ability to save search results to local storage, so the page would remember results upon returning.